Suawek013/angular-book-rental/README.md

 ### How can you Host Angular App?
-* You need to be in library-client ("cd library-client" in new terminal) folder, then just type:
+* You need to be in client ("cd client" in new terminal) folder, then just type:

     ```
     ng serve
     ```

 ### How can you Host Node JS Server?
-* You need to be in library-server ("cd library-server" in new terminal) folder, then just type:
+* You need to be in server ("cd server" in new terminal) folder, then just type:

     ```
     npm run start:server